dehesa/CodableCSV/README.md

 There are two ways to use this library:

-1. as an active row-by-row and field-by-field reader or writer.
+1. imperatively, as a row-by-row and field-by-field reader or writer.
-2. through Swift's `Codable` interface.
+2. declaratively, through Swift's `Codable` interface.

-## Active decoding/encoding
+## Imperative Reader/Writer

-The _active entities_ provide imperative control on how to read or write CSV data.
+The following types provide imperative control on how to read/write CSV data.

 <ul>
 <details><summary><code>CSVReader</code>.</summary><p>